ese5160/a14g-final-submission-t27-help/README.md

 >These challenges highlighted the discrepancies between theory and practical implementation.
 Our hands-on resolution of these issues not only fixed immediate problems but also equipped us with invaluable practical insights that theoretical learning could not have provided.

 - **Prototype Learnings**
->Through the development and testing of our prototype, we gained valuable insights into the importance of component placement and protective measures in circuit design:

->**Component Placement and Protection:**
->>**Lesson:** The strategic placement of components and the inclusion of jumpers are crucial for both the functionality and safety of the circuit during testing.
->>**Future Implementation:** In future PCB designs, we will prioritize the insertion of jumpers at voltage output points to protect the circuit and meticulously review our layout rules to optimize wiring configurations.
+>Throughout the process of building and testing our prototype, we recognized the critical importance of thoughtful component placement and the strategic use of jumpers for circuit protection during tests.
+These insights have underscored the need for careful design considerations in future projects.
+Should we design and build another PCB, we plan to incorporate jumpers at key voltage output locations to safeguard the circuit and will conduct a thorough review of layout rules to enhance overall wiring efficiency and safety.

 - **Next Step**
 - **Takeaways from ESE5160**